 lower both volume controls at the same time with one remote.
 You can

-also manually make adjustments to channel balanced and the relationship
+also manually make adjustments to channel balance and the relationship

 between the two controls will stay that way until you either turn the